Graph immersions with parallel cubic form: Immersions and Jordan algebras

 Here in the third equality we used that $I + 2L_x + U_x$ is self-adjoint with respect to $\gamma$.
 Now note that $\varsigma$ is an inversion, i.e., $\varsigma^2$ is the identity map.
 Therefore the differential of $\varsigma$ at $x$ is the inverse of the differential of $\varsigma$ at $\varsigma(x)$, and hence $(I + 2L_x + U_x)^{-1}(I + 2L_{\varsigma(x)} + U_{\varsigma(x)})^{-1} = I$.
 It follows that

 which proves our claim.

-We have constructed a local isometric inversion of $M$ around the point $y$.
-Since $M$ is a homogeneous space, this inversion generates a local isometric inversion around an arbitrary point $y' \in M$ by conjugation with an isometry taking $y$ to $y'$.
-Thus $M$ is a locally symmetric space.
+We have constructed an isometric inversion of $M$ around the point $y$.
+Since $M$ is a homogeneous space, this inversion generates an isometric inversion around an arbitrary point $y' \in M$ by conjugation with an isometry taking $y$ to $y'$.
+Thus $M$ is a symmetric space.

 Let us show that $M$ has parallel cubic form.
-Choose again $y = (0,\beta) \in M$.
+Choose again $y = ({\bf 0},\beta) \in M$.
 By Corollary \ref{local_rep} $M$ can locally around $y$ be represented as the graph of the function $F(x) + \beta$.
 Note that the powers $x^k$ are homogeneous polynomials of degree $k$ in the entries of $x$.
-By \eqref{derFu} we then have at $x = 0$
+By \eqref{derFu} we then have at $x = {\bf 0}$

 The matrix of the Hessian $F''$ is then equal to the matrix of $\gamma$, and the coordinate vector of the 1-form $F_{,\alpha\beta\gamma}u^{\alpha}u^{\beta}$ is given by $-2\gamma u^2$.
 Hence

 and \eqref{quasi_lin_PDE} is satisfied at $x = 0$.
 By \eqref{parallel_F3} we then have $\hat\nabla C = 0$ at $y$.